Helmholtz-AI-Energy/BaumBauen/README.md

 ├── setup.py                <- Use `python setup.py develop` to install for development or
 |                              or create a distribution with `python setup.py bdist_wheel`.
 ├── src
-│   └── BaumBauen           <- Actual Python package where the main functionality goes.
+│   └── baumbauen           <- Actual Python package where the main functionality goes.
 ├── tests                   <- Unit tests which can be run with `py.test`.
 ├── .coveragerc             <- Configuration for coverage reports of unit tests.
 ├── .isort.cfg              <- Configuration for git hook that sorts imports.